oliviermartin7/LidarForFuel/README.md

 # lidarForFuel

-This readme aim at describing how to use a set of tool (R functions and soon a package) to run the method described in the paper [Unlocking the Potential of Als Data for Direct Assessment of Fuel Load and Vertical Structure](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4779351)
+This README aims to describe how to use a set of tools (R functions and an upcoming package) to implement the method outlined in the paper [Unlocking the Potential of Als Data for Direct Assessment of Fuel Load and Vertical Structure](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4779351)

 ## Global description of the approach

-lidarforfuel aims to compute fuel metrics from airborne LiDAR data and map them at large scale.
-In the present  form two R functions have been developed 1) pretreatment of a point cloud and 2) computing fuel metrics.
-The function can be used either at the plot scale for specific analysis on small areas or at large scale using catalog of LiDAR tile of the lidR package.
+lidarforfuel aims to compute fuel metrics from airborne LiDAR data and map them at a large scale.
+Currently, two R functions have been developed: 1) pretreatment of a point cloud and 2) computing fuel metrics.
+These functions can be used either at the plot scale for specific analyses on small areas or at a large scale using a catalog of LiDAR tiles from the lidR package.

 ![Illustration summarising the global approach!](img/readme_1_general.png)